Disclaimer de blog

 Ater a scoreless third inning, the Gold added to the lead with two outs in the bottom of the fourth inning when Gardner reached on a single and Brown followed by drilling a pitch over the right center field fence with a two-run home run that resulted in a 7-1 lead.

-The Gold squad ended the game in the bottom of the fifth inning when Deloach walked and Kylie Rozier followed with a single when Kendall Austin lined a single to left field thone hit , one at scored both runners.
+The Gold squad ended the game in the bottom of the fifth inning when Deloach walked and Kylee Rozier followed with a single when Kendall Austin lined a single to left field thone hit , one at scored both runners.

 Waddell was the benefactor of the run support as she allowed one hit and two walks while recording six strikeouts.